Roman Catholic Diocese of Vellore: St.Anthony's shrine Viruduvilanginan

 Viruduvilanginan was a sub-station of Athipakkam Parish, Pondicherry Archdiocese.
 Seven years before Fr.
 Anthony Thumma, the parish priest of Athipakkam, wanted to make it a separate parish.
 At that time, in November 1969, when the portions of North Arcot in Tiruvannamalai and Chengam Districts were detached from Pondicherry Archdiocese and attached to Vellore Diocese, Viruduvilenginan was one of those sub-stations with a good number of Catholic families, which became part of the Diocese of Vellore.

-S. Lazar, the Vicar Capitular of the Diocese erected this village as a parish and appointed Rev.Fr.
+S. Lazar, the Vicar Capitular of the Diocese erected the village as a parish and appointed Rev.Fr.
 A. Nambikairaj as its first priest on 16 February 1970.
 There are 3 sub-stations, namely, Porrikal, Kadagaman and Valavetty.
 Fr.
 A. Nambikairaj started to put up a shrine of St Antony on 16 December 1970.
 The large granite shrine, built of was blessed on 13 June 1976, the feast of St. Antony.
 The shrine is still visited by many.